sofiabravo103/builder/README.md

 ## Output

-The generator will create 3 output files using de prefix you specified with the `-o option`:
+The generator will create 3 output files using the prefix you specified with the `-o option`:
  * `PREFIX_dyn` : A file with dynamic event tuples
  * `PREFIX_static` : A file with raw kossmann static dimention data